Jean Chassagne: Post-war racing 1919–1922

 In 22 June after 5:24:50hr in what he famously described as "a nightmare in sea of mud" Chassagne won the first postwar Tourist Trophy and the last motorcar Tourist Trophy to be run on the Isle of Man with Sunbeam III a 1921 Sunbeam Grand Prix straight eight 3-litre modified for the event; Chassagne ordinarily a measured and meticulous driver was fazed by the atrocious weather conditions on the island that day but it remained "one of the greatest victories of his career".
-Chassagne was entered in several voiturette racing for S.T.D. with the invincible 1921 1.5L Talbot Darracqs, in effect a half sized engine of Chassagne’s winning Tourist Trophy car, but none gained him success.
+Chassagne was entered in several voiturette racing for S.T.D. with the invincible 1921 1.5 L Talbot Darracqs, in effect a half sized engine of Chassagne's winning Tourist Trophy car, but none gained him success.

 Responding to the formula change of the 1922 French Grand Prix held in Strasbourg Coatalen engaged Ernest Henry, then at his peak, to design the new 2-litre Grand Prix Sunbeam engine.
-Pre Great War Henry, together with ‘Les Charlatans’ was responsible for the development of the game changing Peugeot race engines with double overhead cam and four valve per cylinder.
+Pre Great War Henry, together with 'Les Charlatans' was responsible for the development of the game changing Peugeot race engines with double overhead cam and four valve per cylinder.
 Postwar he was acclaimed for the highly influential Ballot engines.

 Jean Chassagne knew Henry for many years and he acted as liaison between Henry in S.T.D.
 Surenes near Paris and the S.T.D.
 Wolverhampton Experimental Department, ultimately testing the prototype car in Brooklands and helping to develop the Sunbeam Grand Prix team entry.
 In the event, Chassagne drove Sunbeam I but the three cars retired after being the second fastest behind the winning Fiats.
 The cars were entered at the subsequent Grand Premio d’Italia Monza but did not appear.
-Instead, Sunbeam competed in the 1922 November 19 Coppa Florio in Sicily where Chassagne after holing the oil tank of his dreadnought grey 4.9L 1922 Tourist Trophy Sunbeam with a stone on the rough Madonia Mountains track, and having replenished with olive oil locally purchased, finished fourth but was unplaced.
+Instead, Sunbeam competed in the 1922 November 19 Coppa Florio in Sicily where Chassagne after holing the oil tank of his dreadnought grey 4.9 L 1922 Tourist Trophy Sunbeam with a stone on the rough Madonia Mountains track, and having replenished with olive oil locally purchased, finished fourth but was unplaced.